emallson/Slab/README.md

 ### Details

 Each frame used by Slab registers only the minimal events required for its functionality.
 Expensive tools like `OnUpdate` are not used.
-The most expensive operation (by far) is calculating the SHA of a unit's name, which is done once per name per login (and something I'm looking at replacing with a quicker operation like B64).

 ## Tank Stuff